cartman1978/Fortnite-Quiz/README.md

 Welcome to Video Game Quizzes !

-Are you a videogamer and you looking to test your gaming knowledge ?
+Are you a video gamer and you looking to test your gaming knowledge ?
 So let's get started and have fun!

 Thank you for visiting my project!